 It could have a light rain from time to time, but in general, the streets are dry most of the time.

 Beautiful tree in Hanoi turn yellow in autumn

 T-shirts, light trousers, shorts and trainers are ideal.
 Thin coats are recommended as it could get a bit chilly in the morning.

 Since the level of humidity in this season is quite low, make sure to bring moisturizers if you have dry skin.

-Like some other countries in Asia, Vietnam celebrate Mid Autumn Festival on 15th August in Lunar calendar (often in late September or early October), when the moon is fullest in a year.
+Like some other countries in Asia, Vietnam celebrates Mid Autumn Festival on 15th August in Lunar calendar (often in late September or early October), when the moon is fullest in a year.
 Some consider this as a festival for kids but experiencing such unique opportunity won’t be a shame to unleash your inner child.

-Right from the beginning of the month, every corner of the city is bustling with people shopping for mooncakes, fresh fruits and offerings.
+Right from the beginning of the month, every corner of the city is bustling with people shopping for mooncakes, fresh fruits, and offerings.
 Streets are decorated with flags, flowers, and lanterns from mid-lunar July.

 At the principle time of the festival, visitors are intrigued with groups of lion dance and lantern processions of adorable kids who sing merrily while parading.